BGU-SE-Courses/2025-mbt-d/README.md

 This is a repository for the system-testing assignment of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called [PrestaShop](https://demo.prestashop.com/#/en/front).

-$$*TODO* Add some general description about the software$$
+PrestaShop is an open-source e-commerce platform that enables users to create and manage online stores with ease.
+It provides an intuitive interface for handling products, customers, orders, and payments, making it accessible to a wide range of users.

 ## Installation
-$$*TODO* Write instructions on how to install the software and prepare the testing environment$$
+1. Download PrestaShop (follow instructions in [here](https://docs.prestashop-project.org/v.8-documentation/getting-started)).
+2. Make Sure to set up local server and configure local database.
+3. Configure maven dependencies for Cucumber and Selenium.
+4. Download ChromeDriver according to your Google Chrome version and place it in the Selenium directory.

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
-We chose to test the following user stories:
+We tested the checkout process for customers and the ability of an admin to update a product's availability date.
+We focused on the following user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions

-*Preconditions:* There is a course with a teacher

-*Expected outcome:* The quiz is added to the course.

-*User story:* A students attempts a quiz and answers correctly.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.

-*Expected outcome:* The student receives 100.
-$$
+User story: A customer completes the checkout process for an item.

+Preconditions: A product is available for purchase.
+Expected outcome: The customer successfully places an order, and the order details are recorded.

+User story: An admin updates the "Date Available" field for a product to a future date.

+Preconditions: The admin has access to the product catalog and editing permissions.
+Expected outcome: The product's availability date is updated, and customers can see the change.

 ## How we tested
 We used two different testing methods: